BenySynakiewicz/Star-Battles/README.md

 - Added a new bonus.
 - Improved and optimized collisions.
 - Made shields impossible to penetrate by anything (bonuses included).
+- Changed the font from *Roboto Condensed* to *Exo 2*.
-- Significant visual improvements.
+- Major visual overhaul.
-- Minor audio improvements.
+- Minor audio additions.

 ### Version 1.1